Chauncey Howell

-Chauncey D. Howell, Jr. (July 15, 1935 – September 20, 2021) was an American newscaster, radio journalist, and print journalist; he was a five-time Emmy Award recipient.
+Chauncey D. Howell Jr. (July 15, 1935 – September 20, 2021) was an American newscaster, radio journalist, and print journalist; he was a five-time Emmy Award recipient.
 Howell was born in Easton, Pennsylvania, and attended Amherst College as a Classics major.

 After a career at Women's Wear Daily, he worked in New York for WABC-TV and WNBC.
 Howell subsequently worked for News 12 Long Island.
-His print journalism has appeared in The New York Times, Playboy, Cosmopolitan, Esquire, and McCall's.
+His print journalism appeared in The New York Times, Playboy, Cosmopolitan, Esquire, and McCall's.

 Howell died on September 20, 2021, in his native Easton, Pennsylvania, aged 86.